AnniLevi/pyjs-tasks/README.md

 - Calculation of server response time with warning if server response delay exceeds 500 milliseconds
 - The application is packaged in Docker containers and ready to launch
 - Using a third party OpenWeather API to get weather data
-- Using Celery queue mechanism to process requests to external API
+- Using Celery queue mechanism with a message broker Redis to process requests to external API

 ### Technologies used